Zymbit-Docs/docs/content/bootware-preview/_index.md

 …
 Installing zboot...
 Done!
+After installing the zboot tools.
+A reboot is required.
+Reboot now? (y/n)
 ```

+Reboot to complete the installation process.
 Once completed, all necessary files required for loading new images via zboot will be installed.

 NOTE: The install script will copy necessary scripts to /usr/bin and copy over zboot binaries to /boot.
 Because we copy binaries and modify files in /boot, if /dev/mmcblk0p1 is mounted somewhere other than /boot, the zboot binaries need to be copied to that mount point instead.
 For instance, if /dev/mmcblk0p1 is mounted on /myboot instead of /boot, after running the install script, please run: